Skip to footer content

 Check out IronOCR on NuGet for quick installation.
 With over 10 million downloads, it’s transforming PDF development with C#.
 You can also download the DLL or Windows installer.

 IronOCR maintains several GitHub repositories with examples and tutorials.
 The official IronOCR Examples repository provides real-world implementations, while the Image to Text tutorial repository demonstrates practical use cases you can clone and modify.
 These repositories showcase OCR with barcode reading, multi-language support, and PDF processing.
-Thanks to frequent packages published on NuGet, you'll always have access the latest stable builds.
+Thanks to frequent packages published on NuGet, you'll always have access to the latest stable builds.
+The demos section provides additional interactive examples.

 Let's build a comprehensive OCR application suitable for GitHub sharing.
-In Visual Studio (or your preferred IDE), create a new console application with this project structure:
+In Visual Studio (or your preferred IDE), create a new console application with this project structure that follows best practices for OCR development:

 MyOcrProject/